 The purpose of Illinois Schedule UB is to enable a unitary business group to determine the amount of its unitary business income that is attributable to Illinois.
-A unitary business group's business income consists of income from transactions and activity in the regular course of the group's trade or business and includes all income that may be apportioned by formula amoung the states in which the group is doing business without violating the Constitution of the United States.
+A unitary business group's business income includes all income that may be apportioned by formula among the states in which the group is doing business without violating the Constitution of the United States.
 All income is business income unless it is clearly attributable to one state and is earned or received through activities totally unrelated to any business the group is conducting in more than one state.
 The amount of unitary business income, however, must be computed starting with combined Illinois base income or its equivalent.